probmods/probmods2/exercises/hierarchical-models.md

 #### a)

-Write a function `makeBarrel` that returns a function (a 'barrel') that takes a single argument *N* and returns a vector representing the rottenness of *N* apples from that barrel (where `true` is rotten and `false` is not rotten).
+Write a function `makeBarrel` that returns a function (a 'barrel') that takes a single argument *N* and returns an array representing the rottenness of *N* apples from that barrel (where `true` is rotten and `false` is not rotten).
 That is, the following code:

 ```norun
 var abarrel = makeBarrel('b')